|

 When checked, number matching will be disabled for authenticating user logins via push notification.
 If left unchecked, users are shown a random two-digit number on login attempt and prompted to enter the same number in their mobile device when accepting the push notification.

+This feature is not compatible with RADIUS.
 This feature is currently in Early Preview.
 Speak with your account manager to activate it or for more information.

 Phone number for SMS